The Home of Tibetan Buddhist Texts in Translation

 pakmo ting nak dri tö chen

-Is Vārāhī, dark blue in colour and holding a hooked knife and skull-cup.
+Is Vārāhī, dark blue, holding curved knife and skull-cup.

 སྙིང་དབུས་དགའ་འཁྱིལ་བཾ་མཚན་མཐར༔